ProjectOpenOrbit/do-swf-decryptor/README.md

 This tool makes use of the JPEXS ffdec decompiler.
 The source code can be found here: https://github.com/jindrapetrik/jpexs-decompiler

-I did not find a repository that serves the JAR file, so it is included as a binary in the repo.
+I did not find a repository that serves the JAR file, so it is included as a binary in the repo (with permission of JPEXS).

 # Build

 This software uses the gradle build tool.
-Refer to the manufacturer page: https://gradle.org/install/

 Make sure you have this installed before attempting to build or run the software.

+Refer to the manufacturer page (https://gradle.org/install/) for more information.

 Build the decryptor like this: `gradle build`

-The downloader script can only be run in an IDE such as IntelliJ.

 # Run

-The decryptor expects an argument with the path to the folder which contains the swf files.

-Run the decryptor like this: `gradle run --args "PATH_TO_FOLDER_WITH_SWF_FILES"`
+Run the decryptor like this: `gradle run`

+It will spit out a lengthy description how to use the tool and which parameters to specify.

 You cannot create a jar yet.
 We are working on that.